 Iamus was a son of Apollo and the nymph Evadne.
 He was abandoned by his mother at birth.
 She left him lying in the wild Arkadian wilderness on a bed of violets where he was fed honey by serpents.
 Eventually, he was discovered by passing shepherds who named him Iamus after the violet (ion) bed.

 The goddess Persephone and her companion Nymphs were gathering rose, crocus, violet, iris, lily and larkspur blooms in a springtime meadow when she was abducted by the god Hades.

-The unversed may well be under the impression that dried Wood Violet Flowers are Violet in colour – THEY ARE NOT.
-When dried, the flowers become brown.
+The unversed may well be under the impression that dried Wood Violet Flowers are Violet in colour and have a fragrance – THEY ARE NOT VIOLET IN COLOUR AND HAVE NO FRAGRANCE.
+When dried, the flowers become brown and lose their fresh fragrance quickly.
 Those sold dried which are violet in colour have been DYED and are completely useless in herbal terms and harmful if ingested as the dyes used are toxic.
 Use the google search term “dried wood violet flower images” to see the range of images of genuine dried violet flowers on offer from various suppliers